 Bluehost doesn’t offer a monthly hosting package.

-Their dashboard & its user interface is beginner-friendly.
+Their dashboard & user interface is beginner-friendly.
 You can install WordPress with a few clicks and start building your website right away.
 Their SSL is auto-enabled and you don’t have to manually install it.
 Bluehost already has done many heavy lifting for you.

 They have four different types of packages for their shared hosting (see screenshot below).